jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

 ### A good DevEx is good DevOps

+- Facilitates smoother transitions between Dev and Ops
+- Minimizes bottlenecks with enhanced collaboration
+- Ensures feedback loops are efficient and productive
+- Enables DevOps principles to take hold within an organization

 {{% note %}}
 A good DevEx facilitates smoother transitions between development and operations, minimizing bottlenecks and enhancing collaboration.
 With proper feedback loops in place, a positive DevEx ensures these loops are efficient and productive, enabling, or enhancing, DevOps principles to take hold within an organization.